Palisades Skating School

 The Snowplow Sam levels are designed to help the preschool age skater develop preliminary coordination and strength necessary to maneuver on the ice.

-Snowplow Sam 1: Sit and stand up on ice, March in place, Dip in place
+Snowplow Sam 1: March forward (8-10 steps); Sit and stand up – on-ice; March, then glide on two feet; March in place; Sit and stand up with skates on – off-ice; Dip in place

-Basic Skills® Levels 1 through 8: AGES 6 and ABOVE.
+Basic ® Levels 1 - 6: AGES 6 and ABOVE.
 (Click for more details)

-The Basic Skills are the fundamentals of the sport.
-These eight levels of the program introduce the fundamental moves - forward skating, backward skating, stops, edges, crossovers, turns and mohawks.
-Upon completion of the Basic 1-8 levels, skaters will have the basic knowledge of the sport enabling them to advance to the more specialized areas of skating.
+The Basic skills are the fundamentals of the sport.
+These six levels of the program introduce the fundamental moves - forward skating, backward skating, stops, edges, crossovers, turns and mohawks.
+Upon completion of the Basic 1-6 levels, skaters will have the basic knowledge of the sport enabling them to advance to the more specialized areas of skating.

 The adult curriculum is designed for the beginning adult skater.
 It will promote physical fitness and improve balance and coordination while learning proper skating techniques.
 Divided into four levels, adult skaters will progress at an individual rate while being challenged and motivated.

-Adult 1: Falling and recovery, Swizzles, Backward skating, Two-foot turns, in place
+Adult 1: Falling and recovery, Swizzles, Stops, Two-foot turns, in place

 Adult Freeskate: Freeskate elements for adults.
-Must have passed A4
+Must have passed Adult 6

 Hockey: Age 5 and above.
 (Click for more details)